-Skills Support to the Workforce ESF - this is for people aged 16 and above who are employed, furloughed, or at risk of redundancy.
-If you run a business you can contact this scheme to get free training for yuor staff.
-To find out if you are eligible for the free training Call - 0300 330 1520 or Email - firstname.lastname@example.org A list of courses is available in a document at the bottom of this page
+Skills Support to the Workforce (ESF) - this is for people aged 16 and above who are employed, furloughed, or at risk of redundancy.
+If you run a business you can contact this scheme to get free training for your staff.
+To find out if you are eligible for the free training:

 Many local Further Education Colleges and Training Providers are involved in delivering the schemes above, as well as other online courses for young people and adults, regardless of age, and you can contact them directly.
-They are also offering training through Lincolnshire County Council's adult training budget, find out more.
+See a list of local training organisations here.

 National Careers Service - If you would like advice or guidance about the next steps in your career, or the training that would be most useful to you: